Designing networking for Microsoft Azure IaaS

-Figure 3 shows a VNet containing a gateway subnet that contains an Azure gateway and a set of virtual machine-hosting subnets containing virtual machines.
+Figure 3 shows a VNet containing a gateway subnet that has an Azure gateway and a set of virtual machine-hosting subnets containing virtual machines.

-A best practice for determining the address space of the Azure gateway subnet is the following:
+A best practice for determining the address space of the Azure gateway subnet is:

 Decide on the size of the gateway subnet.

 In the variable bits in the address space of the VNet, set the bits used for the gateway subnet to 0 and set the remaining bits to 1.

 Convert to decimal and express as an address space with the prefix length set to the size of the gateway subnet.

 With this method, the address space for the gateway subnet is always at the farthest end of the VNet address space.

 Here is an example of defining the address prefix for the gateway subnet: The address space of the VNet is 10.119.0.0/16.
 The organization will initially use a site-to-site VPN connection, but will eventually get ExpressRoute.
 Table 2 shows the steps and results of determining the gateway subnet address prefix in network prefix notation (also known as CIDR).